simplajs/simpla-text/README.md

 ## Initializing with static content

 You can write HTML content inside simpla-text just like you would with any other element.
-If content for the text's `path` exists on Simpla's API any internal content will be overridden
+If content for the text's `path` exists on Simpla's API any static content will be overwritten

 ```html
 <simpla-text path="/my-text">